bigfix/developer.bigfix.com/site/reference/types/datafork.md

 # type: datafork

-The &lt;datafork&lt; inspectors refer to the data fork of a filesystem object.
+The &lt;datafork&gt; inspectors refer to the data fork of a filesystem object.

 # length of &lt;datafork&gt; : integer